kutsuzawa/BeSlim/README.md

 2. Deploy
 `$ serverless deploy`

-3. Access to your endpoint
+3. After finising upload your app, access to your endpoint

 ### Run in local (Optional)
 1. Install